Royal Pari F.C.

 Royal Pari Fútbol Club, best known as Royal Pari, is a Bolivian football club based in Santa Cruz de la Sierra.
-Founded in 2002, it plays in the Bolivian Primera División after being promoted for the 2018 season.
+Founded in 2002, it plays in the Santa Cruz Football Association Championship following relegation from the Bolivian Primera División in the 2024 season.

 History

 The club was founded in 2002 in El Pari neighborhood in Santa Cruz de la Sierra, taking its name from it.
 It entered the Santa Cruz Association Championships, reaching the association's Primera B (third tier) in 2006 but being relegated after finishing last in the relegation tournament.
 Royal Pari returned to Primera B in 2009 and stayed in this division until 2012, when it was promoted to the ACF's Primera A. The club had poor results in its first season in the competition, getting only 23 points in 38 matches and conceding 80 goals.

 On 14 September 2013, the club was purchased by the Grupo SION, and returned to the ACF's Primera A after just one season by winning the Primera B championship.
 In their return to the Primera A for the 2014–15 season, the club established an unbeaten streak of 12 matches and ended up as runners-up after losing a tiebreaker match to Guabirá, thus qualifying for the Copa Bolivia, which was held in Santa Cruz de la Sierra.
 The club finished in first place of its group after beating Deportivo Arauco Prado and qualified for the Liga Nacional B.

 The 2015–16 season was Royal Pari's first appearance in the Nacional B, in which they were eliminated from the semifinal stage on goals scored after losing to Universitario de Tarija.
 Royal Pari returned to the Primera A championship for the 2016–17 season, finishing as runners-up in the first stage and in fifth place in the second stage.
 Since Destroyers had won both stages and had become champions as a result, the runners-up of both stages had to play for the second berth into the national second tier championship, now the Copa Simón Bolívar.
 In that tiebreaker, Royal Pari beat Real América and qualified for the competition along with Destroyers.